 Saute the kimchi with some kimchi juice for 3 minutes.
 Add tuna and 1 teaspoonful (or more if you desire) of Korean chili paste.
 Stir and saute for 2 more minutes until the mixture looks somewhat dry.
 Yes, dryness is what you want.

 Add the green onions and a little bit of sesame oil.
 Toss.
 Done!

 Don’t scroll down to see the rest of the post.
 All you need is to sprinkle this crazily delicious fried kimchi on top of a bowl of rice and eat.
 And be happy rest of the day!

 But if you must see what Holly has done with it, … please, continue.

-Have you seen a tool like this in Korean stores?
+Have you seen this Onigiri tool like this one in Korean stores?
+It is similar to Onigiri mold.
 This makes the job easy and fun.
 I think I paid USD $1.50 for it.

 If you can’t find one or don’t bother to invest one that will eventually clutter your kitchen drawers, you can use your hands to shape the patties.

 The bottom of the triangle tool.
 Pressing this bottom will help to release rice patties easily.